argrento/huami-token/README.md

 Logged out.
 ```

 Here the `auth_key` is the unique pairing key for your watch.
-The `ACT` tab shows whether device is
+The `ACT` tab shows whether a device is
 active or not.

 ### Logging in with Xiaomi account